cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 The next step is to add an organization.

-* Use `cf --help` to find the right command to create an organization.
+* Use `cf help -a` to find the right command to create an organization.
 You can name the organization anything you want.

 There are also `cf` commands that allow you to list all the organizations in your installation or view the details on a specific organization.
 Try them.

 Once you create an organization, you have to target it so that the rest of the commands we run in this exercise pertain to that organization.

-* Use `cf --help` to target your new organization.
+* Use `cf help -a` to target your new organization.

 ### Checking Your Work